shichao-an/notes/docs/gopl/ch2.md

 In the above code:

 * `x` must be heap-allocated because it is still reachable from the variable `global` after `f` has returned, despite being declared as a local variable; we say `x` *escapes* from `f`.
 * Conversely, when `g` returns, the variable `*y` becomes unreachable and can be recycled.
-Since `*y` does not escape from `g`, it’s safe for the compiler to allocate *y on the stack, even though it was allocated with `new`.
+Since `*y` does not escape from `g`, it's safe for the compiler to allocate `*y` on the stack, even though it was allocated with `new`.

-In any case, the notion of escaping is not something that you need to worry about in order to write correct code, though it’s good to keep in mind during performance optimization, since each variable that escapes requires an extra memory allocation.
+In any case, the notion of escaping is not something that you need to worry about in order to write correct code, though it's good to keep in mind during performance optimization, since each variable that escapes requires an extra memory allocation.

 ##### **Thoughts on garbage collection** *

 Garbage collection is a tremendous help in writing correct programs, but it does not relieve you of the burden of thinking about memory.
-You don’t need to explicitly allocate and free memory, but to write efficient programs you still need to be aware of the lifetime of variables.
+You don't need to explicitly allocate and free memory, but to write efficient programs you still need to be aware of the lifetime of variables.
 For example, keeping unnecessary pointers to short-lived objects within long-lived objects, especially global variables, will prevent the garbage collector from reclaiming the short-lived objects.

 ### Assignments